ruchigupta19/Gupta_Ruchi_Spring2017/midterm/Question1/Readme.md

 # Performed Analysis on Enron data-set

-## So Greg Whalley: "Traior or Trader??"
+## So Greg Whalley: "Traitor or Trader??"

-Greg whalley was one of the central characters in the Enron drama.He was never called in the coutroom although he was on a list.Hence it was always a mystry whether Greg was involved in the Enron Scandal or not?
+Greg whalley was one of the central characters in the Enron drama.He was never called in the courtroom although he was on a list.Hence it was always a mystery whether Greg was involved in the Enron Scandal or not?

 ## Analysis-1